aaron-grau/curic/react/projects/widgets/README.md

 * Add a click handler to the `<li>`s you've created for each name using onClick.
 In the click handler, use `setState` to update the widget's search string.
-You will need to turn your `<input>` into a [controlled component][controlled-component-docs] for this to work.
+You will need to turn your `<input>` into a [controlled compenent][controlled-component-docs] for this to work.

 ### Bonus: React-Transitions

 Right now, the matched names instantly appear on the screen and the filtered names instantly disappear.
 This is abrupt and ugly.
 We want the names to fade out or in when they are entering or leaving the page.
 How can we achieve that with React?
 With the [ReactCSSTransitionGroup][react-transitions]!

 * First we need to import the `ReactCSSTransitionGroup` module into our project.
 In the console, run `npm install --save react-addons-css-transition-group`.